Seventh Grade Class Teacher & Lower School Chair

 Early Childhood Teacher, Milo Class

 Cindy was born and raised in Honolulu and has childhood memories of sunshine, sand, salt water, waves, and volleyball games.
 She graduated from Punahou School, where she played varsity tennis.
-After studying fine art and art education at various mainland colleges, she returned to Honolulu, married Florian Sydow, and with him became a founding member of Kahumana Farm and Community in Waianae.
-For seventeen years they lived and worked there to develop community life, raise three children, work with the emotional and developmentally handicapped, and farm.
-The first year that teacher training was offered at HWS, Cindy and her three children moved into Honolulu to begin her teacher training and their Waldorf schooling.
+After studying fine art and art education at various mainland colleges (were she earned a BFA in Fine Arts and a BS in Art Education) she returned to Honolulu.
+She and her husband Florian Sydow later became founding members of Kahumana Farm and Community in Waianae.
+For seventeen years they lived and worked there to develop community life, raise three children, work with handicapped adults and farm.
+The first year that teacher training was offered at HWS was 1989 and Cindy and her three children moved into Honolulu to begin her teacher training and their Waldorf schooling.
 After assisting in the Kindergarten for a year, she was offered a Kindergarten class of her own.
 She has been teaching in the EC since and has attended many workshops and conferences on Kindergarten work, music, arts and Anthroposophy.
 She continues to enjoy swimming and learning to play various musical instruments.

 Astrid is not only a parent of one wonderful Honolulu Waldorf School student and an alumnus; she is an Eighth grade graduate!
 Her family has supported and been involved with HWS for many years.
 After working with her husband in the family business, Astrid now assists faculty and staff in the lower school with all their administrative needs.
 She has a strong belief in Waldorf education, having experienced it first-hand, and is uniquely suited to welcome both students and parents to the school.